elihoole/elihoole.github.io/_posts/2024-06-23-subverting-ramachandra-myths.md

 # Subverting Ramachandra Myths

 On December 2, 2023, St Paul’s Church Milagiriya organised a public seminar on ‘Israel & the Church’.
-The main speaker at the event was Vinoth Ramachandra with whom I disagreed during the Q&A. Ramachandra, in response, asked for my sources—at the event and subsequently via email.
+The main speaker at the event was Vinoth Ramachandra with whom I disagreed during the Q&A. Ramachandra, in response, asked for my sources—at the event and later via email.
 Although I drafted a response, I never sent it to him.

 Upon reflection, following a recent email exchange with him, I am now publishing an updated version of what I wrote last December.
 My decision to put this on public record is informed by the absence of a credible challenge to Ramachandra’s position as a some sort of an authority on Israeli history and the Israel-Palestine conflict amongst the English-speaking, Colombo-living Christians.